kaylaTill/Git_Cheatsheet/README.md

 # Best Practices:
     Squash and Merge:
         Goal: combine all commits into one commit and merge into the default branch.
+        Github Merge pull request with Squash and Merge option: Pull requests with squashed commits are merged using the fast-forward option (Squashes the pull request's commits into a single commit)
         Default Github Merge pull request: Under the hood with --no-ff option.
-        Github Merge pull request (squash and merge): Pull requests with squashed commits are merged using the fast-forward option.

     Multilined commit messages:
         Terminal code editor set to nano:
             ctrl + o => saves current changes ctrl + x => saves commit changes and props submission screen